DrEmpiricism/Optimize-Offline/README.md

 ## Script Disclaimer ##

+- Latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases)
 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
 - Not all integrations are available for languages outside of en-US.